Last Updated on February 16, 2026 by George Pavlopoulos

 Where I stayed

-I stayed at the Ailouros Hotel, and it was a wonderful place.
+I stayed at the Ailouros Hotel, and it was wonderful.
 You should not expect something fancy, though: the rooms are simple, and the breakfast is basic.
 However, this is one of the cheapest accommodation options in Schinoussa.
 Be sure to request a room with a sea view; the sunset views are breathtaking.

 The hotel also has a minibus that will pick you up from the port and drive you back on the day of your departure.
-The same minibus is offering free lifts for the hotel’s guests to the beaches of Schinoussa; make sure to check the board at the front desk.
+The same minibus is offering free lifts to the beaches of Schinoussa for the hotel’s guests; make sure to check the board at the front desk.
 Ailouros Hotel is located just off the main street, where you can eat and drink at night.
 Last but not least, the distance to the nearest beach, Tsigouri, is just ten minutes on foot.

 You can see prices and availability for Ailouros Hotel here.